Microservices in Practice: From Architecture to Deployment

 The key idea is that by looking at the functionalities offered from the monolith, we can identify the required business capabilities.
 Then those business capabilities can be implemented as fully independent, fine-grained, and self-contained (micro)services.
 They might be implemented on top of different technology stacks and each service is addressing a very specific and limited business scope.

-Therefore, the online retail system scenario that we explain above can be realized with microservices architecture as depicted in figure 2.
-With the microservice architecture, the retail software application is implemented as a suite of microservices.
-So, as you can see in figure 2, based on the business requirements, there is an additional microservice created from the original set of services that are there in the monolith.
+Therefore, the online retail system scenario that we explain above can be realized with microservices architecture, as depicted in the figure below.
+With microservice architecture, the retail software application is implemented as a suite of microservices.
+So, as you can see below, based on business requirements, there is an additional microservice created from the original set of services that are there in the monolith.
 So, it is quite obvious that using microservices architecture is something beyond the splitting of the services in the monolith.

-So, let's dive deep into the key architectural principles of microservices and more importantly, let's focus on how they can be used in practice.
+Let's dive deep into the key architectural principles of microservices, and more importantly, let's focus on how they can be used in practice.

 Designing Microservices: Size, Scope, and Capabilities

-You may be building your software application from scratch by using Microservices Architecture or you are converting existing applications/services into microservices.
-Either way, it is quite important that you properly decide the size, scope, and the capabilities of the Microservices.
+You may be building your software application from scratch by using Microservices Architecture, or you may be converting existing applications/services into microservices.
+Either way, it is quite important that you properly decide the size, scope, and capabilities of the Microservices.
 Probably, that is the hardest thing that you initially encounter when you implement Microservices Architecture in practice.

 Let's discuss some of the key practical concerns and misconceptions related to the size, scope, and capabilities of microservices.